4 Square (game show)

-4 Square was a British game show that aired on BBC1 from 3 May 1988 to 31 October 1991.
+4 Square is a British game show that aired on BBC1 from 3 May 1988 to 31 October 1991.
 It was hosted by Michael Groth for the first series and then hosted by John Sachs for three subsequent series.

 Gameplay

 Two contestants competed on each episode, one playing the colour yellow and the other playing green.
 Each series was structured as a tournament whose grand prize was a holiday to any destination the winner desired.

 Pair the Squares

 Pair the Squares was a Concentration/Memory-typed game.

 A 6-by-6 grid of 36 numbered squares was used; hidden behind the numbers were four each of nine different symbols.
 The contestants took turns choosing four squares each.
 When a pair of symbols was uncovered, that contestant scored two points and claimed those squares in their colour.
 Any unmatched symbols were covered again at the end of a contestant's turn.
 Completing a "4 Square" (four adjacent squares that formed a 2-by-2-block, such as 8/9/14/15) awarded five bonus points.
 If a contestant found three of the same symbol on one turn, the first two were counted as a pair and the third remained in play.

 The round continued until time was called.